kamande99-git/week4-ai-assignment/README.md

 | 102        | Mark Kim | [mark@email.com](mailto:mark@email.com) |

 **Bonus question**

-A list is an ordered  collection of items that you can access,update and iterate over.
+**A list**- is an ordered  collection of items that you can access,update and iterate over.

-A dictionary is a data structure that stores information in key-value pairs.
+**A dictionary**- is a data structure that stores information in key-value pairs.